csce585-mlsystems/project-athena/README.md

 * We will use [this note](https://piazza.com/class/ke221xlfhpq783?cid=25) on piazza to collect the claims for task 2.
 * We also allow for **external teams** or **external individuals** who are not students in the CSCE 585 class.

-# What are given
+### Given Materials
 * Source code of the ATHENA framework.
 * 73 CNN models (1 undefended model + 72 weak defenses) and 66 SVM models (1 undefended model + 65 weak defenses) that were trained on MNIST.
 The vanilla version of ATHENA, built on the 72 CNN weak defenses, is the ATHENA we attack and enhance in this project.
 The 65 SVM models are only for the "Hybrid ATHENA" task (an option of Task 2).
 * Adversarial examples that were crafted in the context of zero-knowledge threat model.
 We will refer to these adversarial examples as the baseline adversarial examples in this probject.
 * Configurations of all weak defenses.
 * Configurations of all baseline adversarial examples.
-* Simple tutorials regarding (1) how to load a model (a weak defense or an ensemble) and evaluate it, (2) how generate adversarial examples in the context of zero-knowledge and white-box threat models.
+* Tutorials regarding (1) how to load a model (a weak defense or an ensemble) and evaluate it, (2) how generate adversarial examples in the context of zero-knowledge and white-box threat models.
-* (Maybe) A simple example of reports.
+* Simple examples of reports.

 # Task 1.
-Generate adversarial examples
+Generate Adversarial Examples
 * **Goal**: Generate adversarial examples in the context of the zero-knowledge threat model.
 * **Due**: 11:59:59 PM, Oct.
 25
 * **Credits**: 30% + bonus (5%)